 Although we had spent a considerable amount of time on the island of Rhodes, our experience with the capital of Rhodes City itself had been from the window of the rental car or the taxi taking us to the yacht excursion.
 Now arriving back in the city, we would have several days to explore this coastal metropolis that had successfully wedded the ancient to the medieval to the modern.

-We booked a deluxe corner room at the Athineon Hotelli that accommodated all four of us for less than $100 per night.
+We booked a deluxe corner room at the Athineon Hotelli that accommodated all four of us for less than $100 USD per night.
 Boasting an excellent pool facility with a chic bar and a sea view from our room, we felt like we hit the jackpot with this place.
 And, looking up the current prices, my feelings then have now been confirmed.
-At over $300 per night now, it looks like the Greek economy has undertaken a full recovery.
+At over $300 USD per night now, it looks like the Greek economy has undertaken a full recovery.
 While I’m happy for Greece, I’m sad that I now must redouble my saving efforts to be able to afford a return visit.

 No matter the price, however, the Athineon Hotelli provides the perfect location.
 We stepped out the front door of the hotel and crossed the road to find the high wooded grounds surrounding the walls of ancient Rhodes.
 A short walk along the busy port road brought us to the Old Town gate and entrance to the ancient fortified walls of this timeless city.

 We hiked the perimeter of the fortifications, taking in the towers and arrow slits that once terrified and repelled invaders but now welcomed tourists and local dance troupes.
 Being the former, we stumbled upon the latter and bemusedly watched proud parents encourage their children on a stage where Sophocles and Euripides once directed their actors.